 This page contains the open source food bar plans designed for One Community’s use during our crowd funding campaign and/or upon initial arrival on the property.
-Food bars are a style of serving prepared meals, which is similar to buffet-style food preparation and service, where food is prepared and then placed in a central location (the bars) and individuals go there and choose which foods to put on their own plates.
+Alongside each meal, we provide a food bar, a curated selection of additional food items high in protein, carbohydrates, and fat, as well a selection of fruit, nuts, seasonings, and sauces.
+A posted nutrition sheet will describe the nutrient composition of the base meal and each item on the food bar.
+This will allow community members to modify the balance of the meal, giving them the opportunity to eat better than 99.9% of the human population.
+The combination of a prepared meal and food bar will be like having a personal nutritionist and chef, serving the most diverse, nutritious, and fresh food possible.
+Food bars are a style of serving prepared food items, which is similar to buffet-style food preparation and service, where food is prepared and then placed in a central location (the bars) and individuals go there and choose which foods to put on their own plates.
 The plans are designed so they can be adapted for a variety of dietary preferences in almost any situation.
+To see calculations and reasoning behind the nutritional aspects of these menus, please see our Sustainable Food Nutrition Calculations page.
+To see the reasoning behind how One Community has designed these for implementation during construction of sustainable teacher/demonstration communities, villages, and cities, please see our complete Food Self-sufficiency Transition Plan page.

 This page contains the following sections (click on each point to jump straight to that section):

-Here are all the One Community “recipes of the day.”
+Here are all the One Community recipes:

-Once we’ve finished this tutorial and open sourced all the updates, modifications/clarifications, and learnings from our experience implementing food vars as part of our Food Self Sufficiency Transition Plan with volunteer builders as part of our crowdfunding campaign, we’ll further evolve it with our core team through building the complete Earthbag Village (Pod 1) and Duplicable City Center®.
+Once we’ve finished this tutorial and open sourced all the updates, modifications/clarifications, and learnings from our experience implementing food bars as part of our Food Self Sufficiency Transition Plan with volunteer builders as part of our crowdfunding campaign, we’ll further evolve it with our core team through building the complete Earthbag Village (Pod 1) and Duplicable City Center®.
 Our goals in doing all this is:

 SUGGESTIONS | CONSULTING | MEMBERSHIP | OTHER OPTIONS